raven-dev-ops/helldivers2_discord_bot/terms_of_service.md

 These Terms of Service ("Terms") govern your use of this Helldivers 2 Discord bot (the "Bot") on any Discord server (the "Server") where it is installed.
 By using the Bot, you agree to these Terms.
 If you do not agree, do not use the Bot.

 The Bot is operated by the Server owner and/or bot maintainer (collectively, "we", "us", or "our").
+The underlying source code is open source and released under the MIT License; these Terms are provided as a template for anyone self-hosting their own instance and should be customized to match your deployment and local legal requirements.

 1. Relationship to Discord and Helldivers 2